 Inspecting the URL statuses

-To see the details on the issues found for each of the statuses, look below the chart:
+To see the details on the issues found as Not indexed, look below the chart in the Page indexing report:

-This section displays the status, specific type of issue, and the number of affected pages.
+This section displays the reason behind a given status, the source of it (whether your website or Google causes the issue), and the number of affected pages.

 You can also see the validation status – after fixing an issue, you can inform Google that it has been addressed and ask to validate the fix.